Tailteann Games (ancient): History and archaeology

-Modern revivals
+Modern revivals and legacy

 From the late nineteenth century, the Gaelic Athletic Association (GAA) and others in the Gaelic revival contemplated reviving the Tailteann Games.
 The GAA's 1888 championships of football and of hurling were unfinished owing to the American Invasion Tour, an unsuccessful attempt to raise funds for a revival.

 The Second Dáil approved a scheme in 1922, and after a delay caused by the Irish Civil War the first was held in 1924.
 Open to foreigners of Irish heritage, the first games of 1924 and 1928 attracted some competitors fresh from the Olympics in Paris and Amsterdam.
 The Games' main backer, minister J. J. Walsh, lost office when Fianna Fáil took power after the 1932 election, and public funding was cut.
 The 1932 games were on a smaller scale against a background of the Great Depression and the Anglo-Irish Trade War, and no further games were held.

 Jack Fitzsimons suggested reviving the Tailteann Games in a 1985 Seanad Éireann debate on tourism in Ireland.

 The Rás Tailteann ("Tailteann race") cycling race was founded in 1953 by the National Cycling Association (NCA), in opposition to the Tour of Ireland organised by the rival Cumann Rothaíochta na hÉireann (CRÉ).
 Cycling Ireland, the merged successor to both the NCA and CRÉ, still organises the Rás Tailteann annually, but it is usually known as "the [sponsor] Rás", or simply "the Rás".

 The Irish Secondary Schools Athletic Association organised annual national championships from 1963 under the name "Junior Tailteann Games".
 Athletics Ireland continues to use the name "Tailteann Games" for its annual schools inter-provincial championships. also independently the tailteann games are an inter-gaeltacht event that includes other activities.

+The Gaelic Athletic Association's (GAA) Tailteann Cup, established in 2022, takes its name from the ancient games.
+Páirc Tailteann, a GAA stadium in Navan, County Meath, also takes its name from the games.